cruel-intentions/devshell-files/examples/readme/modules/modules.md

 }
 ```

-Note that if your file has only imports and config we could ommit `config`.
+If your file has only `imports` or `config` we could ommit `config`.

-And this file is the same
+And this file produce the same result

 ```nix
 {